aldaris/docbook-linktester/README.md

 This will bind the plugin invocation to the pre-site phase.
 About the configuration options:

-* baseDir - Directory where the DocBook XML files are found.
+* directory - Directory where the DocBook XML files are found.
 * validating - The XML files will be validated against the DocBook XML Schema.
 NOTE: XML validation doesn't appear to like xinclude tags, so either use xIncludeAware, or exclude books when using this option (in case you have a book XML that xincludes chapters).
 * xIncludeAware - When enabled the XML parser will resolve the xinclude:include tags and will inline them into XML.
 This option can come in handy when your books refer to generated chapters, as this will make sure the internal olink database has the correct targetdoc value.
 If this is enabled, then most likely you only want to include the book XMLs and not the chapters.
 * failOnError - When enabled, any XML schema validation failure or invalid olink/url in document will result in a failed build